 The NI ELVIS III combines a suite of instruments that offers the same functionality as a set of stand-alone benchtop instruments commonly used in electronics laboratories.

-The following diagram shows the NI ELVIS III hardware architecture with the instrument I/O highlighted.
+The following diagram shows the NI ELVIS III hardware architecture with the instrumentation I/O highlighted.

 You may encounter resource conflicts if you run certain instrument circuitry simultaneously.
 The following table shows all the instrumentation resource conflicts.
 To use the information in the following table, find the instrument you want to use in the left column.
 The rows from that left column lists all the functions that are resource conflicts.
 If the intersecting box contains an X, you cannot use those functions simultaneously; otherwise you may encounter resource conflicts.
 If the intersecting box is empty, you can use those functions simultaneously.